Program Year

 Internships and Supervised Projects

-It should last at least four months, from April to September of the academic year in which it is to be taken.
-Except in very rare, preapproved cases, the internship must conclude by the end of September at the latest.
+The minimum duration is four months, between April and September of the current academic year.
+Barring exceptional exception, the internship must be completed by the end of September at the latest.

 Research-driven Programs